JNart8/simple_shell/README.md

 # Simple Shell

 --Authors: Joshua Nartey | Princess Kellina
-This is an to write a simple UNIX command interpreter.
+This is to write a simple UNIX command interpreter.